 OneSpace offers micro jobs in general writing as well as detailed writing assignments to freelancers.
 Writers must pass a series of assessments and build a credibility score to access each type of work.
 The work is submitted, the writer receives feedback, and payment is made to PayPal the next day after work is approved.

 HubPages bills itself as the "leading online publishing ecosystem."
 Writers sign up and publish their work to their hub.
 Revenue from Adsense and affiliates is split with HubPages.
 There is no earnings guarantee.
-Your earnings are dependent on your site's ability to attract viewers.
-Successful writers add fresh content to their sites regularly, and even they take a few months before they begin to see payouts.
+Rather, your earnings are dependent on your site's ability to attract viewers.
+Successful writers add fresh content to their sites regularly, and even take a few months before they begin to see payouts.

-Writers choose article topics from a supplied pool of questions that cover a range of categories including finance, technology, beauty, nutrition, fashion, gardening and more.
+Writers choose article topics from a supplied pool of questions that cover a range of categories, including finance, technology, beauty, nutrition, fashion, and gardening.
 Each writer is assigned to a personal editor to hone their skills.
 After your first batch of articles is approved, payment is made within a couple of days to PayPal.
 WiseGeek writers are asked to write at least five articles a week.